TomatenKuchenDEV/docs/docs/managebot/statusupdate.md

 description: The Manage Bot allows you to control Pterodactyl servers using Discord.
 This page explains how to set up automatic node and server stats.
 ---

-The Manage Bot can display the status, the configuration or the resource usage of one or multiple servers or nodes using the statusupdate feature.
+The Manage Bot can display the status, configuration, or resource usage of one or multiple servers or nodes using the statusupdate feature.

 1. `/statusupdate`